eerie-project/EERIE_hackathon_2023/IFS_AMIP/README.md

 # IFS data from IFS-AMIP simulations done at ECMWF

+Contact: Matthias Aengenheyster @mattphysics, matthias.aengenheyster@ecmwf.int

+**For an immediate start with the data, look at the notebook "STARTHERE_IFS_production.ipynb".
+Continue reading for more information on the simulations.**

 For this hackathon we make available six preliminary low-resolution IFS-AMIP simulations run at ECMWF, at a tco399 resolution (approximately 28km).
 For ease of the analysis, most of the data provided for the hackathon has been regridded to a 0.25 degree regular grid.
 We do provide *some* 2D data on the native grid.
 The data is primarily accessible through the intake catalogue structure on DKRZ (data is also on Jasmin, more below).

 To explore which variables are available for which experiments and streams, the *metadata* directory contains searchable \<exp\>__\<stream\> .csv files listing the metadata for each variable.
 Additional information on ECMWF variables is available in the [ECMWF Parameter Database](https://codes.ecmwf.int/grib/param-db/) which can be searched by short name, GRIB code, units etc. Particular care is advised for flux data (precipitation, surface heat fluxes etc.) which may be provided either as *rates* (e.g. mm/day, W/m^2, typical for monthly means) or as *accumulations* (e.g. m, J/m^2, typical for high-frequency output).